shrey141/automatic-broccoli/README.md

 - Use Fargate Spot: 70% savings on compute
 - Single NAT Gateway for dev: 50% savings on NAT
 - Disable NAT in dev: Additional ~$360/year savings (tasks can't reach internet)

-## 🎤 Interview Talking Points

-### 1. Platform Engineering Mindset
-"This demonstrates **platform thinking** through reusable Terraform modules and GitHub Actions that can scale across teams.
-The networking module, for example, is used identically across dev, staging, and prod—change once, deploy everywhere."

-### 2. Production-Ready Practices
-"I've implemented **production best practices** like multi-stage Docker builds for security, non-root containers, comprehensive health checks at multiple levels, structured JSON logging for observability, and auto-scaling based on actual metrics."

-### 3. Security Posture
-"Security is **layered**: container image scanning in ECR, dependency scanning with Safety/Bandit, infrastructure scanning with Checkov (planned), least-privilege IAM roles, private subnets for compute, and encryption at rest."

-### 4. Observability Strategy
-"The observability follows the **three pillars**: metrics via Prometheus and CloudWatch, structured JSON logs for debugging with request correlation, and health checks at container, ECS, and ALB levels.
-In production, I'd add X-Ray for distributed tracing."

-### 5. Scalability
-"This scales in **multiple dimensions**: horizontally via ECS auto-scaling, across environments using the same Terraform modules with different variables, and across teams through reusable components.
-The module structure supports hundreds of services."

-### 6. Cost Consciousness
-"I'm **cost-aware**: using Fargate Spot for dev (70% savings), right-sizing tasks based on actual needs, implementing log retention policies, and providing options to reduce NAT Gateway costs.
-This dev environment costs ~$1,100/year."

-## 🤝 Contributing

-This is a demonstration project for interview purposes.
-Suggestions and improvements are welcome!

-## 📄 License

-MIT License - See [LICENSE](LICENSE) file for details.

-## 👤 Author

-Built as a demonstration of modern platform engineering practices for interview evaluation.

----

-**Next Steps**:
-1. ✅ Deploy to dev environment
-2. ⬜ Implement CI/CD pipelines (GitHub Actions)
-3. ⬜ Add policy as code (OPA/Checkov)
-4. ⬜ Create CloudWatch dashboards
-5. ⬜ Add staging and prod environments
-6. ⬜ Implement blue-green deployments

-**Questions?** Review the architecture diagram above or check the code comments for detailed explanations.